What is a testamentary trust?

 It is important for all of us that our wishes are carried out regarding how our property is divided after our death and that we benefit our loved ones as much as we are able to.
 There can be unforeseen, negative consequences which come from attempting to "rule from the grave".
-A Will containing a testamentary trust can provide significant advantages and flexibility to beneficiaries in terms of tax advantages through income splitting as well as protection of estate assets against the risk of claims arising from financial or other difficulties encountered by beneficiaries.
+A Will containing a testamentary trust can provide significant advantages and flexibility to beneficiaries.
+Such a Will can provide for beneficiaries tax advantages through income splitting as well as protection of estate assets against the risk of claims arising from financial or other difficulties encountered by beneficiaries.

 A Will can establish more than one testamentary trust.
 A separate testamentary trust can be established for each beneficiary.

-Testamentary trusts can assist with asset protection for family members, including family members who are at risk of bankruptcy, matrimonial breakdowns and those with specific problems, which are likely to cause them to mismanage or waste their inheritance.
+Testamentary trusts can assist with asset protection for family members, including family members who are at risk of bankruptcy, matrimonial breakdowns and those with specific problems, which may cause them to mismanage or waste their inheritance.

 We can help